 2.11.1 Day-Ahead Market [Protocols Section 4.2.1.1]

-Each Market Participant must offer sufficient Resources to the Day-Ahead Market to cover its load plus Operating Reserve obligation to the extent its Resources are available.
+Each Market Participant must offer sufficient Resources to the Day-Ahead Market to cover its load plus Operating Reserve obligation, to the extent its Resources are available.
+A Market Participant may satisfy this requirement only by offering Resources with a commitment status .indicating either that the Market Participant is self-committing the Resource or that the Resource may be committed by the Transmission Provider, as specified in Section 4.1(10)(a) and (b) of this Attachment AE.

 (1) A Market Participant’s load for purposes of this Section shall be equal to that Market Participant’s expected daily peak load for the Operating Day as estimated by the Market Participant.